MemorySanitizer (MSan) is a tool for detecting uses of uninitialized memory.

 msan=1: Enable MSan support in Chromium binaries.

-use_instrumented_libraries=1: DSOs which Chrome depends on will be rebuilt from source with MSan instrumentation.
-Without this flag MSan will produce lots of false positive reports, making it unusable.
+use_instrumented_libraries=1: shared libraries which Chrome depends on will be rebuilt from source with MSan instrumentation.
+Without this flag MSan will produce lots of false reports, making it unusable.
 This flag is EXPERIMENTAL.
-Additionally, it's not currently guaranteed to work correctly on systems other than 12.04 Ubuntu.
+Additionally, it's not currently guaranteed to work correctly on systems other than Ubuntu Precise and Ubuntu Trusty.

 instrumented_libraries_jobs=20: Use multiple parallel jobs when building instrumented libraries.
 This specifies the number of jobs to be spawned per package, so the total number of jobs will be much higher.
 If you're not using goma, it's probably best to omit this flag.